 One of the main reasons people dream of moving to the country and starting a homestead is so that they can really enjoy nature, appreciate it’s beauty, and own their own little piece of paradise.
-Urban homesteaders can still appreciate nature, but it takes a little more pre-planning and travel than it might if you live on your own acreage.
+Urban homesteaders can still appreciate nature.
+However, it takes a little more pre-planning and travel than it might if you live on your own acreage.
 It’s a similar mind set as when utilizing the outer permaculture zones when on a small homestead.
-Luckily, most areas have many parks, national, and state forests and protected areas where people can go to appreciate the birds, trees, plants and natural beauties.
+Luckily, most areas have many parks, national, and state forests and protected areas.
+These are great places to go to appreciate the birds, trees, plants and natural beauties.

 Enjoy Nature In Your Own Backyard

 The first place to enjoy nature is in your own backyard.
 By planting an organic garden and utilizing permaculture principles you create more habitat for birds, bees, and other critters even in the smallest lot.
 When we first moved into our 1/10th of an acre homestead the front yard was packed earth.
 The previous occupants had been parking cars on the lawn area!
 The backyard was covered with black plastic and bark dust.
 It was completely dead, you couldn’t even see ants or earthworms!
-Now, seven years later we walk out into our yard and can enjoy various plants, insects such as honey bees, bumble bees, preying manti, earthworms, rolli pollies, and ladybugs, and small critters such as toads, garden snakes, and many different species of birds.
+Now, we walk into our yard and enjoy various plants and insects such as honey bees, bumble bees, preying manti, earthworms, rolli pollies, and ladybugs.
+There are even small critters such as toads, garden snakes, and many different species of birds.
 The first step in reclaiming a sparse habitation is building the soil.
 You can do that by mulching, planting cover crops, and adding lots of homemade compost.
-As your soil improves you can grow a larger variety of plants, providing food and habitat for many beneficial and lovely critters.
+As your soil improves you can grow a larger variety of plants.
+This provides food and habitat for many beneficial and lovely critters.

 Enjoy Nature In Your Neighborhood